Kangyu-Wang/personal-page/text/profile.md

 I mainly work on ethics, political philosophy, decision theory and practical reason, and philosophy of economics.
 I also have projects on the meaning in life, philosophy of AI, and philosophy of finance.

-Prior to my PhD, I received an LL.M. in Philosophy, Politics and Economics from Renmin University of China in Beijing and an MSc in Philosophy and Public Policy from LSE.
+I received an LL.M. in Philosophy, Politics and Economics from Renmin University of China in Beijing (2015) and an MSc in Philosophy and Public Policy from LSE (2020).
 I was a visiting PhD student at the Australian National University sponsored by [Prof Katie Steele](https://katiesteelephilosophy.weebly.com/) and then at University of Toronto sponsored by [Prof Sergio Tenenbaum](https://www.sergiotenenbaum.org/homepage.html) in the second half of 2023, and at Rutgers-New Brunswick sponsored by [Prof Mike Otsuka](https://sites.rutgers.edu/michael-otsuka/people/michael-otsuka/) in Spring 2024.

+I've been co-organising [the LSE Choice Group](https://www.lse.ac.uk/philosophy/choice-group/) since September 2021.
+I am also a Research Affiliate at [The Machine Intelligence and Normative Theory (MINT) Lab](https://mintresearch.org), Australian National University, since November 2023.
+I reviewed for *Synthese*.

 [CV link](/assets/KangyuWang-CV-24.6.docx)